THE FIRST MANAGER OF CHESTER’S ABC REGAL

 With the staff in general, you would be expected to take part in Douglas Baker’s publicity campaigns, no matter what was involved.
 As a sixteen year old, I remember being told to ride a penny farthing cycle, dressed in a top hat & false beard around the busy Chester streets as part of a film promotion.
 When I protested that I was employed as a projectionist, he replied sternly “ and do you enjoy having that job?”.
 I duly got on the bike, much to the amusement of my colleagues!
 Unless management or staff gave a full 100% return he had a low tolerance level.
 He was very much a company man, and ran the operation strictly in line with the demands of Associated British Cinemas.

 He had a traditional respect for his staff, and they in turn respected him.
 As business dramatically dropped, he steered the cinema through some challenging times, and it was important that he maintained the loyalty of his team.
-Notable times during Douglas’s tenure at the ABC were the major refurbishment that took place during 1963, followed by the immensely popular stage shows that commenced the following year.
-In 1965 the main entrance foyer was divided to make way for the Concourse Coffee Lounge, which boasted “Cooking By Radar”, as featured on Pathe News.
-This was because it was the first retail premises to cook by microwave in the UK.
+Notable events during his tenure included a major refurbishment, lasting three months, that took place during 1963, followed by the immensely popular stage shows that commenced the following year.

 Douglas S Baker holds the prestigious ABC National Good Housekeeping Award for 1965